GSA/plainlanguage.gov/_guidelines/concise/write-short-paragraphs.md

 Using short paragraphs is an ideal way to open up your writing and create white space.
 In turn, this makes your writing more inviting and easier to read.

-Along with breaking material up into shorter paragraphs, consider adding headings for each paragraph as we did in the following example.
-For more details, see [Cover one topic in each paragraph]({{ site.baseurl }}{% link _guidelines/concise/cover-one-topic-in-each-paragraph.md %}) and [Add useful headings]({{ site.baseurl }}{% link _guidelines/organize/add-useful-headings.md %}).
+Along with breaking material up into shorter paragraphs, consider [adding headings for each paragraph]({{ site.baseurl }}{% link _guidelines/organize/add-useful-headings.md %}) as we did in the following example.
 ----

 ## Example